-The City of Philadelphia is committed to providing a diverse, inclusive, safe workplace free from sexual harassment and intimidation.
+The City of Philadelphia is committed to providing a diverse, inclusive, safe workplace free from discrimination, sexual harassment, intimidation, or retaliation.
 The City strives to provide a work environment that promotes respect and that prohibits all forms of work-related harassment, including sexual harassment.

 File a complaint if:

 - You believe you have experienced or witnessed unwelcome sexually harassing behavior by a City employee.

 - You are a City employee and you believe you have experienced or witnessed unwelcome sexually harassing behavior at the workplace.